 Scrutiny Panels will:

-Membership, meetings dates, agenda’s and previous minutes for each Scrutiny Panel can be found by clicking on to the respective heading above.
+Membership, meetings dates, agenda’s and previous minutes for each Scrutiny Committee can be found by clicking on to the respective heading above.

 Further details can be found in the Scrutiny Protocol on our Council Constitution page.

 Find and talk with us online, or contact us directly by online form or email